emqx/cloud-docs/en_US/connect_to_deployments/c_sdk.md

-# Connect to the Deployment with C
+# Connect via C SDK

 This article mainly introduces how to use `Eclipse Paho C` in the C project, and implement the connection, subscription, messaging, unsubscribing and other functions between the client and MQTT broker.